zerkz/mcp/DEVELOPING.md

 }
 ```

-You can know more about each tool argument by looking at the their definition in code, the inspector browser UI or by listing all tools via the inspector CLI:
+Learn more about each tool argument by looking at its definition in the code, the MCP inspector browser UI, or by listing all tools using the MCP inspector CLI.
+For example:

 ```shell
 mcp-inspector --cli node bin/run.js --orgs DEFAULT_TARGET_ORG --method tools/list
 ```

-### Unit tests
+### Unit Tests

-Unit tests are run with `yarn test` and use the mocha test framework.
-Tests are located in the test directory and are named with the pattern, `test/**/*.test.ts`.
+Unit tests are run with `yarn test` and use the Mocha test framework.
+Tests are located in the `test` directory and are named with the pattern, `test/**/*.test.ts`.

-## Useful yarn commands
+## Useful yarn Commands

 #### `yarn install`

-This downloads all NPM dependencies into the node_modules directory.
+Downloads all NPM dependencies into the `node_modules` directory.

 #### `yarn compile`

-This compiles the typescript to javascript.
+Compiles the TypeScript code to JavaScript.

 #### `yarn compile --watch`

-This watches for file changes and compiles the typescript to javascript.
+Watches for file changes and compiles the TypeScript to JavaScript.

 #### `yarn lint`

-This lints all the typescript using eslint.
+Lints all the TypeScript using ESLint.

 #### `yarn build`

-This compiles and lints all the typescript (e.g., `yarn compile && yarn lint`).
+Compiles and lints all the TypeScript (Basically the same as `yarn compile && yarn lint`).

 #### `yarn clean`

-This cleans all generated files and directories.
-Run `yarn clean-all` to also clean up the node_module directories.
+Cleans all generated files and directories.
+Run `yarn clean-all` to also clean up the `node_modules` directories.

 #### `yarn test`

-This runs unit tests (mocha) for the project using ts-node.
+Runs unit tests (Mocha) for the project using `ts-node`.